Australian wildlife - overview of wildlife groups and why Australia is so different

 We have a wonderful diversity of marine fish, from the strange leafy sea dragon of South Australian coasts, through the myriads of coral reef fish to the biggest fish in the world, the whale-shark

-Sites concerning reef fish include CRC Reef a large site with many photos of reef fish
+Sites with good information on reef fish include CRC Reef and Ocean Light, a large site with many photos of reef fish

 Invertebrates